Skip to content

 Containers on shared-bus reach each other by service name across stacks.

-Actions → Prune removes networks with no connected containers.
-Safe — doesn’t touch data.
+The Prune button removes networks with no connected containers.
+Safe — doesn’t touch container data, only deletes the orphaned network objects themselves.

 • Reverse Proxy — exposing containers via Caddy